rmera/gochem/README.md

 (https://github.com/rmera/gochem/wiki)

-There is no publication on goChem yet.
-If you use goChem, or or any program based on goChem (such as goMD and goAnalize) before such a publication is available, we ask you to support goChem by citing the library in your publication as:
+If you use goChem, or a program based on goChem (such as goMD and goAnalize) we ask you to support the library by citing goChem's paper:

-Domínguez, C., Jiménez, V, Savasci, G., Araya-Osorio, R., Pesonen, J., Mera-Adasme, "goChem: A library for computational chemistry". https://www.gochem.org
+Domínguez, M., A. Jiménez, V., Savasci, G., Araya-Osorio, R., Pesonen, J. and Mera-Adasme, R. (2025), goChem: A Composable Library for Multi-Scale Computational Chemistry Data Analysis.
+J Comput Chem, 46: e70004. https://doi.org/10.1002/jcc.70004

 Currently, gochem is licensed under LGPL2.1.
 This might change